Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Numerical example

 where $y$ and $y_{real}$ are the vectors containing the predicted and the real evolution of the system, and $y_{avg}$ is the average of $y_{real}$.
-A trained network with $n = 5$ neurons, respecting the $\delta$ISS condition \eqref{eq:delta_iss_inequality} and with a FIT on the test set of 94.0\%, was used for the MPC simulations.
+A trained network with $n = 5$ neurons and with a FIT on the test set of 94.0\% was used for the MPC simulations.
 The network was trained using Adam optimizer, with a learning rate of 0.001 and hyperparameters $\lambda_1 = 0.03$ and $\lambda_2 = 0.02$.
 The training took 1000 epochs.
-The model respects the $\delta$ISS condition \eqref{eq:delta_iss_inequality}, and has $\rho_s = 0.92$ when the incremental Lyapunov $V_s$ is computed using $Q_s = 1000I_2$.
+The final model respects the $\delta$ISS condition of Assumption \ref{ass:delta_iss_condition}, and has $\rho_\mathrm{s} = 0.92$ when the incremental Lyapunov function $V_s$ is computed using $Q_\mathrm{s} = 1000I_2$.